mtrpcic/pathjs/README.markdown

 * Mention what specific version of PathJS you were using when you encountered the issue/added the feature.
 This can be accessed by doing `Path.version` in a debugger console
 * Provide a [pastie](http://pastie.org/) or [gist](https://gist.github.com/) that demonstrates the bug/feature
+* Make sure you update the test suite with your changes.  **All tests must pass**
+* Make sure to update the minified version of the source
 * Do **not** modify the `Path.version` attribute.
 I will modify that manually when merging the request

 # Disclaimer #